Princeton-CDH/geniza/DEPLOYNOTES.md

 -   Migrate transcription content from TEI xml to the new IIIF annotation
     format: `python manage.py tei_to_annotation -v 0`
 -   Reindex after the migration: `python manage.py index`
+-   Note: must manually accept GitHub host key the first time using annotation export to github

 ## 4.8